TMEA

 d.
 Music Marketing.

 e.
-The Internship its value, effectiveness, and importance for future careers.
+The Internship its value, effectiveness, and

 f.
 Audio speciality component minor.